AGRINFO AGRINFO logo

 Impacted Products

-Cheese, pine nuts, meat products, pistachio spread, table olives, coconut sugar, yogurt, from specific geographical areas
+Cheese, pine nuts, meat products, pistachio spread, table olives, coconut sugar, yogurt, olive oil, melons, prepared meat, rice, chestnut confectionery, honey, biscuits from specific geographical areas, pastries, salt

 What is changing?

-So far in 2025, the following PDOs and PGIs from non-EU countries have been received and approved.
+In 2025, the following PDOs and PGIs from non-EU countries were received and approved.

 • “Aydın Memecik Zeytini”, a table olive of the Memecik variety of olive trees grown in Aydın province, Türkiye (2025/470)